stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ### **1) Selection Skill**

-You could be doing great at picking technology stocks that outperform the S&P Technology Sector, and doing not so well at picking health stocks that outperform the S&P Health Market Sector.
+You could be doing great at buying technology stocks that outperform the S&P Technology Sector, and doing not so well at buying health stocks that outperform the S&P Health Market Sector.

 Are you great at selecting the stocks that will outperform its respective sector segment?
 Are other investors better than you at picking Healthcare stocks?
-Who is the best suited to advise you?
+What are the best stocks to buy?

 ### **2) Allocation Skill**

-You could be doing great at forecasting what would happen to Technology Stocks, increasing your positions when you expect the sector to be doing well, and decreasing them when you expect it to underperform.
+You could be doing great at forecasting what would happen to Technology Stocks, increasing your positions (buy tech stocks) when you expect the sector to be doing well, and decreasing them (sell) when you expect it to underperform.

 Are you great at allocating your investments across industries?
-Are you great at timing which Stock Market Sector will go up and when?
+Are you great at timing which Stock Market Sector will go up and when you should buy vs sell?

 If not, do you have friends or an investor network where some individuals are better at understanding economic cycles better?
 Maybe they should be the ones allocating weights for you instead?

+Some people are good at timing which sector to buy and when, some people are good at picking which stocks to buy and when.

 ### **3) Interaction Skill**